imigraz/ATSP-2024/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 # ATSP-2024
-Materials for 'Advanced Topics in Scientific Programming' (LV 0940.198), SS 2024.
+Materials for 'Advanced Topics in Scientific Programming' (LV 0940.198), SS 2024, offered at the Medical University of Graz (https://www.medunigraz.at).

 ## License